shannonyoshi/cookbook-BE/README.md

 ### /recipes/:id DELETE

 Requires an `authorization` header with a JWT.
-Deletes the selected issue if it exists and is associated with the current user.
+Deletes the selected recipe if it exists and is associated with the current user.